leoikeh99/github-jobs/README.md

 ## Features

-- Users can see city weather as default, preferably my current location
+- Users can see a list of jobs in a city by default
-- Users can search for city
+- Users can search for jobs with a given keyword
-- Users can see weather of today and the next 5 days
-- Users can see the date and location of the weather
+- Users can search for jobs with a city name, zip code, or other location
-- Users can see according to image for each type of weather
-- Users can see the min and max degree each day
-- Users can see wind status and wind direction
-- Users can see humidity percentage
+- Users can select one option from at least 4 pre-defined options
-- Users can see a visibility indicator
+- Users can search for a full-time job only
-- Users can see the air pressure number
+- Users can see a list of jobs with their logo, company name, location, and posted time.
+- When users select a job, I can see job descriptions and how to apply like the given design.
+- When users am on the job details page, I can go back to the search page
-- Users can request my current location weather
+- Users can see a list of jobs in the closest city from my location by default
-- Users can convert temperature in Celcius to Fahrenheit and vice versa

 ## How To Use